Arrow-air/project-quiver/README.md

 This may include:

 * Deliverables for funded tasks
-* Contributor reward tracking
-* Proposal status notes
+* information notes detailing work completed
+* CAD files
+* In house developed tools

 ---